The NCSEHE Building Legacy and Capacity Workshop Series

 - develop evidence-informed policy advice.

-Each workshop consists of a small group of about 10 participants, including researchers, practitioners, policymakers and community partners, who contribute their insights as subject matter experts.
+Each workshop consists of an invited group of participants, including researchers, practitioners, policymakers and community partners, who contribute their insights as subject matter experts.
 Taking recent research findings and case studies of good practice as the starting point, the workshops are structured around high-level questions which frame the group discussion.
 The outcomes of the discussion will be shared widely across the sector, including via a webinar, written materials and professional illustrations.
 All workshop resources will be made available on the NCSEHE website.

 The first workshop in the series put a spotlight on career development for students in low socioeconomic status (SES) or regional/remote high schools.
 Young people face a complex and uncertain landscape in trying to identify potential career paths.
 For equity practitioners, researchers and policymakers, there are a series of questions about the nature of the problem and the best ways to support young people during this critical time.